Bak-Coleman, J., O’Connor, C., Bergstrom, C., & West, J. (2025). The risks of industry influence in tech research. arXiv [cs.SI].

 Summary

-This Perspective argues that the technology industry exerts pervasive and underappreciated influence over the scientific study of its own products, paralleling historical interference by tobacco, fossil fuel, and soda industries but amplified by unique asymmetries: tech firms control the data, funding, and platform access required to study social media, search, and AI.
-The authors contend that existing scientific safeguards — IRB review, conflict-of-interest disclosures, and Open Science norms — are inadequate and can even disadvantage independent researchers relative to industry-affiliated ones.
-They catalog six mechanisms of influence and propose reforms spanning journals, funders, universities, and governments, including mandated data access and an IPCC-style intergovernmental panel for information technology.
+This Perspective argues that the technology industry exerts substantial, underappreciated influence over the scientific study of its own products, following patterns established historically by the tobacco, fossil fuel, asbestos, and soda industries — but amplified by tech’s unique control over the data, funding, and access required to study platforms.
+Drawing on the agnotology and political economy of science literatures, the authors contend that existing scientific safeguards (IRB review, conflict-of-interest disclosure, open science practices) are inadequate and can paradoxically disadvantage independent researchers relative to industry-affiliated ones.
+They catalog the mechanisms of industry influence and propose reforms spanning journals, funders, individual scientists, and governments.

 Key Contributions

-- A unified taxonomy of industry influence mechanisms: burying internal research, selective publishing, design bias, selective funding, inhibition of independent research, and performative collaboration.
+- Provides a unified taxonomy of mechanisms of tech-industry influence: burying internal research, selective publishing, design bias, selective/industrial funding, inhibition of independent research, and performative collaboration.

-- Diagnosis of how Open Science reforms (preregistration, large samples, RCTs) can be co-opted or asymmetrically applied to favor industry-produced work.
+- Identifies how Open Science reforms (preregistration, large samples, causal RCTs) can be co-opted or asymmetrically applied to favor industry-produced work.

-- Concrete policy proposals: mandatory IRB review for industry research, stronger COI auditing, mandated data access building on the EU DSA, disclosure of internal industry studies, dedicated independent funding streams, and an Intergovernmental Panel on Information Technology.
+- Offers concrete policy proposals: mandatory IRB review for industry research, stronger COI auditing, mandated data access (building on the EU DSA), required disclosure of internal studies, dedicated independent funding, and an IPCC-like Intergovernmental Panel on Information Technology.

-- Practical heuristics for academics evaluating industry collaborations, including identifying design bias, “first-peek” risks, and data-integrity concerns.
+- Provides practical guidance for academics weighing industry collaborations, focused on design bias, “first-peek” risks, and data integrity.

 Methods

-A conceptual Perspective synthesizing prior literature on industry-science conflicts and applying it to tech.
-The argument is built through case-based analysis of historical industries (tobacco, asbestos, fossil fuels, soda) and contemporary tech cases (Meta, X/Twitter, Google, Coca-Cola), examination of leaked internal documents (Haugen disclosures, 2025 Meta whistleblower cache), comparison of statistical choices across Meta-affiliated publications, and an informal OpenAlex bibliometric check of Meta-funded researchers versus disclosed Meta funding.
+A conceptual and argumentative Perspective synthesizing prior literature on industry-science conflicts.
+The analysis is case-based, drawing on historical examples (tobacco, asbestos, fossil fuels, soda) alongside contemporary tech examples (Meta, X/Twitter, Google, Coca-Cola collaborations).
+It examines leaked internal documents (the Frances Haugen and 2025 Meta whistleblower caches), compares statistical and methodological choices across Meta-affiliated publications, and includes an informal OpenAlex bibliometric check of Meta-funded researchers versus disclosed Meta funding.

 Findings

-- Internal research at Meta and other firms has been suppressed or deleted on topics including harms to children, teen mental health, and VR safety.
+- Meta and other companies have suppressed or deleted internal research on harms to children, teen mental health, and VR safety.

-- Industry-affiliated studies apply lenient statistical thresholds (e.g., p<.1) when measuring benefits but stricter multiple-comparison corrections when measuring harms, producing asymmetric conclusions.
+- Industry-affiliated studies tend to apply lenient statistical criteria (e.g., p<.1) when measuring benefits but stricter corrections when measuring harms, yielding asymmetric conclusions from comparable effect sizes.

-- The Meta/Social Science One collaboration showed design bias, undisclosed platform interventions during study windows, missing user data, and deviations from preregistration.
+- The Meta/Social Science One collaboration exhibited design bias, undisclosed platform interventions during study periods, missing user data, and deviations from preregistration.

-- Massive under-disclosure of industry ties: ~1000+ Meta-funded researchers but only 472 OpenAlex publications acknowledging Meta funding.
+- Many tech-funded academics fail to disclose industry ties: ~1000+ Meta-funded researchers but only 472 OpenAlex publications acknowledging Meta funding.

-- Industry research is frequently exempted from IRB review, blocking independent replication.
+- Industry research is frequently exempted from IRB review by journals, an asymmetry that hinders independent replication.

 Connections